jhs-39/COT6905_Optimization/info_theory.md

 # Information Theory: Introduction to Shannon Entropy

 ## Overview
 Information theory provides tools to quantify uncertainty and information content of data.
 Tools from information theory form the backbone of neural net loss functions which are used to train models.
-Cross-Entropy loss and KL Divergence are used extensively, which are derived from information-theoretic formulations.
+Cross-Entropy loss and KL Divergence are used extensively for this purpose, which are derived from information-theoretic formulations.
 Separately, many models predict outcomes using categorical probability distributions.
 The Shannon Entropy can be applied to these outputs to characterized how uncertain the model is about its prediction, which is important for evaluating models for risk-aware deployments.
-Finally, these tools can be applied during training dynamics, by researchers at the cutting edge -- we give a brief overview of these recent contributions.
+Finally, these tools can be applied during training to analyze the dynamics, by researchers at the cutting edge -- we give a brief overview of these recent contributions.

 ## Shannon Entropy Formula
 For a categorical probability vector $P = [p_1, p_2, \dots, p_n]$ where $\sum p_i = 1$: